geektechniquestudios/JavaHangman/ReadMe.txt

 //Created by Terry Dorsey//

-	The current version of this software is 1.1.14
+	The current version of this software is 1.1.13

-This is a swing based hangman game.